merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 ```

 {:.notice}
-If your fastq files are already quality filtered, and you didn't do it with this workflow, and you wish to skip the quality filtering step, **AND** for some reason you didn't already merge the fastq files that should be merged together, then you must do so manually, and then provide only one `r1` file and one `r2` file per sample.
+If your FASTQ files are already quality filtered, and you didn't do it with this workflow, and you wish to skip the quality filtering step, **AND** for some reason you didn't already merge the FASTQ files that should be merged together, then you must do so manually, and then provide only one `r1` file and one `r2` file per sample.

 </div>